paypaldev/PayPal-JavaScript-FullStack-3Ds-Advanced-Checkout-Sample/README.md

 ### Run the App

-You will need to create a `.env` file with the following enviroment variables:
+You will need to create a `.env` file with the following environment variables:

 ```shell
 CLIENT_ID=